 During your divorce case, your attorney may recommend that you hire a certified public accountant with specialized training as a valuation expert or as a forensic accountant or both.
 A valuation expert, also known as a business valuation expert, has training and expertise to determine the fair market value of marital assets, including business interests, pensions, annuities, and retiree health insurance benefits.
 On the other hand, while a forensic accountant, may also have training as a valuation expert, forensic accounting focuses on looking for financial irregularities in the books of a business as well as looking for a hidden business or personal assets.
-Here, we will discuss why a business valuation expert or forensic accountant may be used in a divorce.
+Here, we will discuss why a business valuation expert or forensic accountant may be used in a high asset divorce.

 Forensic Accountants in Divorces

-A forensic accountant is tasked with providing specialized support to a legal team in divorce proceedings (they are also used in custody disputes).
+A forensic accountant is tasked with providing specialized support to a legal team in high asset divorce proceedings (they are also used in custody disputes).
 The findings of a forensic accountant can be extremely significant In a divorce, during the discovery process, each party will gain access to the other party’s financial statements and related records.
 While informative, these records may not paint a complete and accurate picture of the other party’s financial situation.
 For instance, a person may be using his or her business to pay personal expenses.
 There may be assets hidden amongst business assets.
 A forensic accountant is used to get the full story.
 He or she is used to looking through extensive amounts of financial data to get an accurate picture of the financial status or business interests of one or both of the parties.

 A business valuation expert will value both jointly held assets as well as individual assets held by each party.
 In a case involving business interests, pensions, or other retirement assets, one or both of the parties may retain a valuation expert to testify at trial or, as the case may be, to participate in settlement discussions.